- Customer acquisition costs continue to increase as more brands compete for digital ad space

 - Improve your funnel — The more effective your marketing funnel, the lower your CAC.
 To do this, you need to know how much a lead costs and how many of those leads turn into paying customers.
 Once you have this data, you can begin to optimize each section of your funnel.

 - Utilize marketing automation — Marketing automation tools can reduce the amount of manual effort required for acquiring, nurturing and ultimately converting leads to customers.
-This allows your sales and marketing teams to focus on more high-value activities.
+This allows your sales team as well as your marketing team to focus on more high-value activities.

 Increasing your conversion rate